 J. Nauman became the CEO of Brady Corporation (NYSE:BRC) in 2014.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we'll look at a snap shot of the business growth.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+Next, we'll consider growth that the business demonstrates.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does J. Nauman's Compensation Compare With Similar Sized Companies?

-Our data indicates that Brady Corporation is worth US$2.6b, and total annual CEO compensation is US$5.2m.
-(This is based on the year to July 2018).
-We think total compensation is more important but we note that the CEO salary is lower, at US$760k.
+At the time of writing, our data says that Brady Corporation has a market cap of US$3.1b, and reported total annual CEO compensation of US$5.2m for the year to July 2019.
+That's a modest increase of 1.3% on the prior year year.
+While we always look at total compensation first, we note that the salary component is less, at US$794k.
+We note that more than half of the total compensation is not the salary; and performance requirements may apply to this non-salary portion.
 We looked at a group of companies with market capitalizations from US$2.0b to US$6.4b, and the median CEO total compensation was US$5.1m.

-So J. Nauman is paid around the average of the companies we looked at.
+That means J. Nauman receives fairly typical remuneration for the CEO of a company that size.
 Although this fact alone doesn't tell us a great deal, it becomes more relevant when considered against the business performance.

 Is Brady Corporation Growing?

-Over the last three years Brady Corporation has grown its earnings per share (EPS) by an average of 28% per year (using a line of best fit).
-It achieved revenue growth of 2.5% over the last year.
+On average over the last three years, Brady Corporation has grown earnings per share (EPS) by 14% each year (using a line of best fit).
+In the last year, its revenue is down 1.9%.

 Has Brady Corporation Been A Good Investment?

 Most shareholders would probably be pleased with Brady Corporation for providing a total return of 61% over three years.
 As a result, some may believe the CEO should be paid more than is normal for companies of similar size.